awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 When AOF is enabled for Redis, whenever data is written to your Redis cluster, a corresponding transaction record is written to a Redis append only file \(AOF\)\.
 If your Redis process restarts, ElastiCache creates a replacement cluster and provisions it\.
 You can then run the AOF against the cluster to repopulate it with data\.

-Some of the shortcomings of using Redis AOF to mitigate cluster failures are:
+Some of the shortcomings of using Redis AOF to mitigate cluster failures are the following:
-+ It is time consuming\.
++ It is time\-consuming\.

   Creating and provisioning a cluster can take several minutes\.
-Depending upon the size of the AOF, running it against the cluster will add even more time during which your application cannot access your cluster for data, forcing it to hit the database directly\.
+Depending on the size of the AOF, running it against the cluster adds even more time when your application can't access your cluster for data\.
+This forces your application to hit the database directly\.

 + The AOF can get big\.